Coins of the Roman Emperor Constans

 two Victories facing each other

 Note for collectors: This type is very common.
-Decades ago it was seldom offered because it was too common and too inexpensive to bother trying to sell it!
+Before the internet it was seldom offered because it was too common and too inexpensive to bother trying to sell it!

 F401: VOT XV MVLT XX in wreath.